PythonicIconic/RbxAPI/README.md

 After that you're good to go!

 ## Usage
-The majority of this library revolves around the `User` and `Group` types.
-With these, you can get information about each and perform POST requests on authentication-required endpoints.
+The majority of this library revolves around the `User`, `Group` and `Game` types.
+With these, you can get information about each and perform POST/PATCH requests on authentication-required endpoints.

 Getting user's RAP
 ```py